|

 1:44:28 PM

 "Having watched that race, how do you look at it?
-Do you see a horse with a reasonable chance to win, good Fig, Early, Form but poor late?"
+Do you see a horse with a reasonable chance to win, good Fig, Early, Form but poor late?"--end quote

 Having just watched the race I see a horse with a reasonable chance of showing a complete form reversal if one or more of the following were to take place: